g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 Hello guys,

-Today, we'll configure the flow sampling in our R5, to capture some packtes from DC3 (This is a new guy in our topology, but I won"t introduce you now).
+Today, we'll configure flow sampling on R5 to capture some packets from DC3 (this is a new addition to our topology, but I won't cover it right now).

-I'll use IPFIX to sent the flow samples to our SRV1, we'll configure a new interface between SRV1 and R5 for this communication.
+I'll use IPFIX to send the flow samples to SRV1, which requires configuring a new interface between them.

-So, first, we need to have communication with our SRV1, I have separated the network 10.10.11.0/24 for this, I have some plans to distribute a DNS server to our customer in this network also.
-But in this first moment, I'll use this network to communicate the R5 with the SRV1 and send the flow samples.
+So, first, we need to establish connectivity with SRV1.
+I've set aside the network 10.10.11.0/24 for this purpose.
+I also have plans to deploy a DNS server for our customers on this network later on.
+However, for this lab, I'll use it strictly to connect R5 to SRV1 and export the flow samples.
 ```
 set interfaces ge-0/0/4 description to-SRV1/eth1
 set interfaces ge-0/0/4 unit 0 family inet address 10.10.11.1/24